Learn why data loss prevention is important and how you can implement a DLP policy in your business.

 How to prevent data loss

-An organization can take several steps to create an effective DLP strategy and prevent data leakage.
+As a company, you can take several steps to create an effective DLP strategy and prevent data leakage.
 Although some companies will need stricter protocols to protect their data, every organization should at least implement the following measures.

 1. Install data loss prevention software and tools.

 The right set of DLP technology and tools for your business depends on the type of data you need to protect, and there is a good chance you will need a combination of multiple tools.
-At the very least, your DLP system should include standard security measures like antivirus software, firewalls, and intrusion detection systems to protect from internal and external attacks.
+At the very least, your DLP system should include standard security measures like antivirus software, firewalls, and intrusion detection systems to protect against internal and external attacks.

 More advanced DLP capabilities include machine learning and artificial intelligence, honeypots, and other designated system mechanisms.
 You may also want to consider some form of user activity monitoring to track employee behavior and protect data access.
 Employee monitoring software is a great DLP tool for limiting employee website access, restricting user privileges, protecting sensitive data transmission, recording user activities and remotely deleting data.
-[In need of employee monitoring software?
-Check out the software we chose as best for small businesses.]

 2. Organize documents with restricted permissions.